beyond-decentralized/AIRport/schemas/holding-pattern/README.md

 Actor   -   A User, using a specific Client, that performs operations via a specific Application at a specific Terminal

-InternalAirEntity   - superclass for all internal AIR entities

 Repository  - unit of data in AIRport
     *   member/RepositoryMember
     *   member/RepositoryMemberAcceptance